Best Gifts for Autistic Teens and Adults (Sensory and Practical Picks)

 9. Personalized Krazy Straws-Personalized stuff is so hot right now.
 So, how about a personalized Krazy Straw?
 They’re fun and inexpensive.
 And hey, if you have feeding issues, it might make getting liquids easier.
 All kids will love this, but I love the personalized aspect of it for kids with autism and just the fun factor.

 11. iTunes Gift Card-One of my mom-friends posted, “Give me gift ideas that are not iTunes gift cards!”
 So to that, yes, I hear you.
 Many times, an iTunes gift card is an easy way out.
-Still, I heard from autism moms that they always use them and that their kids love getting new apps and music.
-So, it’s still a good gift idea for an autistic teen.
-Or any person, really.
-Just make sure that they have Apple products and not Android.
+While gift cards can feel generic, many autistic teens and adults genuinely enjoy choosing their own apps, music, games, or downloads.
+Just make sure it matches their device ecosystem.

 12. Driving Lessons-If a child is in special education, chances are they learn differently.
 If learning to drive is an option, let’s make it happen.
 Call around and find a driving school so that they can get some extra instruction and practice.
 Teens with autism need extra practice and should be given the opportunity if driving is a reality.